mehmetozanguven/mehmetozanguven.github.io/_posts/spring_framework/mvc/2022-12-12-spring-mvc-with-gulp-and-webpack.md

 Now the rest is just to find an answer to a question "how to run these internal task"

-- Create watch task for gulp:
+- Create watching task for gulp:

 We will define this task as default.